TyBruceChen/Machine-Learning-Model-Results-Visualization-and-Evaluation/README.md

 For further fundamental explanation in [my blog](https://tychence.wordpress.com/machine-learning-results-evaluation/).

 ## Results Display
+These are some example graphs from one of my project:
+Accuracy comparison between models

 Loss graph during training and validaton

 ![Loss graph during training and validaton](graphs/Loss_graph_vit.png)